 The Ionic team recommends to create a new Ionic 4 application and add your old code step by step.
 Why?
 There are a lot of changes in the architecture of the app and a few regarding the code.
 It is simpler and faster just to transfer the code into the new project.
 Starting a new project gives us the new folder structure and Angular 6 files.
 Adapting our old code to all architectural changes would take a lot of time.

-To make things even easier, we can use the migration linter, a tool that reviews our code and shows what changes are needed to be done.
+To make things even easier, we can use the migration linter, a tool that reviews our code and shows what we need to change.
 Using the Ionic Migration TSLint rules is really helpful because some rules automatically fix our code.

-Also, the Ionic team wrote detailed documentation: a migration guide that presents all the steps we should take to migrate our app from Ionic 3 to Ionic 4.
-The whole process is simple and not time-consuming.
+What is more, the Ionic team wrote detailed documentation: a migration guide that presents all the steps we should take to migrate our app from Ionic 3 to Ionic 4.
+Above all, the whole process is simple and not time-consuming.

 Is It Worth to Migrate?